-Although the SEPA Appellants successfully identified the above TV FEIS deficiencies identified above, there were several instances where their concerns did not reveal any EIS deficiency.
+Although the SEPA Appellants successfully identified the above LH FEIS deficiencies identified above, there were several instances where their concerns did not reveal any FEIS deficiency.
 The most significant of these issues was schools.
-The TV FEIS does not provide any detailed analysis on school impacts.
-The TV FEIS assumes that schools will be located within the MPD project areas, even though the most recent information suggests that it's fairly likely some of the schools will be located outside of the project area.
+The FEIS do not provide any detailed analysis on school impacts.
+The FEIS assume that schools will be located within the MPD project areas, even though the most recent information suggests that it is fairly likely some of the schools will be located outside of the project area.
 The SEPA rules clearly provide that only a general discussion of mitigation measures such as schools is required for an EIS.
 Within this general discussion a priority should be placed upon cumulative impacts, i.e., impacts that build upon the impacts generated by the MPD proposals.
-Many of the school impacts the SEPA Appellants raise, such as impacts on wells outside the MPD, are not cumulative and can be addressed in the environmental review of a specific school proposal without detracting from the effectiveness of the TV FEIS in its discussion of overall impacts.
-The traffic and other cumulative impacts were addressed in the TV FEIS.
-It's unclear, but possible, that some of this traffic analysis was premised upon an erroneous understanding of the location of the schools.
+Many of the school impacts the SEPA Appellants raise, such as impacts on wells outside the MPD, are not cumulative and can be addressed in the environmental review of a specific school proposal without detracting from the effectiveness of the FEIS in its discussion of overall impacts.
+The traffic and other cumulative impacts were addressed in the FEIS.
+It is unclear, but possible, that some of this traffic analysis was premised upon an erroneous understanding of the location of the schools.
 Given that the location of the schools has been a moving target and their final location and number is still not certain, the Applicant's general assessment of school impacts is reasonable and meets EIS requirements of adequacy.